 constraints, dietary preferences, nutrition needs, variety, weather conditions, holidays and other information.

 Usage Example Nine: The system monitors food store levels, food

 spoilage/expiration, dish breakage and other issues.
 Providing notifications such as grocery lists when appropriate.

 Usage Example Ten: The automated food preparation area can store left overs in

 containers retrieved from the cupboard/pantry and then send the load over to the freezer/refrigerator.

 Usage Example Eleven: Owners of automated food preparation systems can provide

-for counters and cabinets as storage will be optimized around automated retrieval as opposed to immediate and regular human access.
+space for counters and cabinets as storage will be optimized around automated retrieval as opposed to immediate and regular human access.
 Social and eating areas will be expanded.
-More in home

-in use.
+be in use.
 Repair services, as more complex elements will be in the home.
 Automated cabinet, refrigerator, food preparation, and oven manufactures.
-The general public will win significant amounts of time,
+The general public will win significant

 amounts of time, money, and space in the long term.
 Kitchen re-designers will be busy remaking the world’s food spaces.